 This action potential is triggered by the alteration in the gated voltage sodium ion channels and the potassium ion channels that are sensitive to the changes in polarization.

 On receiving the signals, sodium ions enter the cell, thereby, reducing the axonal polarization.
 In case this depolarization of the axon, due to the entry of sodium ion, crosses a specific threshold, an action potential is generated.
 This action potential will, then, be transmitted as an electrical signal through the axon to the synapses.

-The generation of the action potential is an example of all-or-none phenomena, wherein either the neurons are fired or not, and the transmission of complete signal occurs (transmission of the partial signal never occurs).
+The generation of the action potential is an example of an all-or-none phenomenon, wherein either the neurons are fired or not, and the transmission of complete signal occurs (transmission of the partial signal never occurs).

 The whole process of action potential generation can be broadly divided into the following different stages (Figure 6):